kang-cao-corgi/coj/notes.md

 ### you cannot know God through philosophy

-Philosophy is the basis?
+Philosophy is the basis of knowledge?
 Could you know god through philosophy?

-### Two approaches in philosophy to under stand deity though reason
+#### Two approaches in Greek philosophy to understand *deity though reason*

 1. The ontological approach

-    (ontological: the state of being)
+    (ontological: the state of being/existence)
+   - "God is that, the greater than which cannot the conceived(感知)" - Anselm of Canterbury
+   - "I have concluded the evident existence depends entirely on God in all the moments of my life, that I do not think that the human spirit may know anything with greater evidence and certitude(确信)" - Rene Descartes
    - understand god through the external
-   - god as the ground of being , the nature of being
+   - God as the ground of being , the nature of being
-   - man cannot be separated to objectify god
+   - man cannot be separated to objectify God
    - "Since I exist, god must exist"
+   - "I become the divine, the divine becomes me" - the concluding statement

-    god = "emptyness"
+    god = "emptyness"<br>
-    the immanence throty = god is inseparable from
+    the immanence theory / pantheism = god is inseparable from<br>
+    you canont prove/disprove existence of God<br>

 2. The idealistic approach